Twice a year I write about time change. (Read last year’s Spring Forward post here.)

 - Don’t go to bed too late Saturday and Sunday night.

 - Make sure you have breakfast Sunday morning (and every morning).

 - Try not to eat a lot of crap.
 Stick to fruits and veggies as snacks instead of sugary or salty foods.

 - Exercise.
-(At least a walk sometime Sunday and maybe even tomorrow.)
-I’ll be doing my own yoga home practice as I am teaching a yoga class tomorrow morning.
+(At least a walk sometime Sunday and maybe even Saturday.)
+I’ll be doing my own yoga home practice as I am teaching an indoor cycle class Sunday morning and a yoga class Sunday afternoon.

 - Keep up the exercise throughout the week, especially on Monday.
 It will be tough, but well worth it.